orthanc-mirrors/orthanc-book/Sphinx/source/contributing.rst

     <https://en.wikipedia.org/wiki/Orthanc_(software)>`_ about Orthanc.
   - Answer questions posted to the `mailing list
     <https://groups.google.com/forum/#!forum/orthanc-users>`_.
+  - Improve the text of the `Orthanc Book
+    <https://bitbucket.org/sjodogne/orthanc-book/>`_ (check out the "How to contribute"
+    section in the README).
   - Provide documentation and use cases (inside the dedicated `GitHub repository <https://github.com/jodogne/OrthancContributed>`_, via pull requests).